alajusticia/laravel-auth-tracker/README.md

 #### Revoke all the logins

-We can destroy all the sessions and revoke all the Passport tokens by using the `logoutAll` method.
+We can destroy all the sessions and revoke all the Passport/Sanctum tokens by using the `logoutAll` method.
 Useful when, for example, the user's password is modified and we want to logout all the devices.

 This feature destroys all sessions, even those remembered.